AdMoR/admor.github.io/_posts/2022-12-27-Computing confidence intervals for predictions.markdown

 In a situation of large sample size, we can also apply a bootstrap procedure.
 Elements of a training set are randomly sampled with resampling.

 How does this translate, following the methodology suggested in this [blog post](https://www.unofficialgoogledatascience.com/2015/08/an-introduction-to-poisson-bootstrap26.html).
-The tedious resample approach can be replaced by a wrighting using a poisson law.
+The tedious resample approach can be replaced by a weighting using a poisson law.
+The approximation can be summarized as :

+$ W = Poisson(1) = lim_{n=+\inf} Multinomial(n, \frac{1}{n}) $

-The implementation is already super simple with a framework like [sk-learn](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html).
+The implementation is already super simple with a framework like [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html).
 But it can be made more efficient with setting weights of the training instead of changing the data.